 - Cuy al Horno: Cuy al Horno is a guinea pig from the oven.
 A special dish for the local population and very special to eat yourself.
 The Peruvians eat this dish at special events, such as a birthday.
 You regularly see this dish on the menu because tourists want to try it.

 - Rocoto Relleno: This is a spicy pepper filled with meat and vegetables.
 Often it is served with French fries.
 A delicious dish if you like spicy food.

-The best advice we can give is to do long distances with the night bus.
-This will saves you a lot of time and you don’t have to pay for accommodation.
-For long distances from, for example, Huacachina to Arequipa or from Puno to Cusco is the perfect moments to make use of a night bus.
-It is important to buy your ticket on time because you don’t want to be at the station without being allowed to join.
-On average a ticket costs $30.
+The best advice we can give is to use the night bus for long distances.
+This saves you a lot of time because you travel at night and can do something during the day.
+Also, you don’t need to book a room which saves you money.
+Long distances from Huacachina to Arequipa or from Puno to Cusco, for example, are perfect times to use a night bus.
+It is important to buy a ticket on time because if you want to do this on the spot, all places maybe already fully booked.
+A ticket costs on average $30.

 For shorter distances, you can use the regional bus.
-These are good and cost you an average of $10.
-For short distances, you can use a taxi without any problem.
+These are fine and cost an average of $10.
+For short distances, you can use a taxi.

 In general, you can do a lot yourself in Peru and you don’t have to spend a lot of money to do crazy things.
 The multiple-day excursions that you can do are very affordable.
-For example, the Salkantay trek costs $297.
-If you calculate this that it includes the entrance to Machu Picchu, the guide, the transport, sleeping, and all the food then this amount is not that much at all.
+For example, the Salkantay trek costs $385.
+This is $77 per day.
+If you want to eat independently for 5 days, accommodations, transport, and access to Machu Picchu then it is not as expensive as you initially think.